jborean93/pypsexec/README.md

 * The `ADMIN$` share to be enabled with read/write access of the user configured
 * The above usually means the configured user is an administrator of the Windows host
 * At least SMB 2 on the host (Server 2008 and newer)
+* The connection user has a full logon token that is not filtered by UAC

 ### Firewall Setup